Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 - p300004@polito.it
 - p300005@polito.it

+An error alert will arise in case of invalid credentials.

 ## 5 Are you a student? <a name="student"/>

 From the main page you can choose between two options each with its own button which will redirect you to the appropriate page:

 - Search for a thesis proposal
 - My proposals applications

-In every moment you can change page browsing the **menu** in the top right part of the pages.
+In every moment you can change page or logout browsing the **menu** in the top right part of the pages.

 ### 5.1 Search for a thesis proposal <a name="search"/>